Have you just heard the term diamond painting and it has already started to tempt you? Well, this happens to all the artists out there.

 What if my canvas has creases?

-When the diamond painting kits are shipped from overseas, it might get little creases.
+When the diamond painting packages are shipped from overseas, it might get little creases.
 But don’t worry, there are some ways you can get rid of the creases without doing much.
 There are three simple approaches to remove the creases from the canvas:

 Method 1: Keep the creases canvas under your mattress overnight and the creases will wear off in the morning.
 If the creases don’t go away in one night, leave the canvas under your mattress for 2-3 more nights.